 You can apply to our program in both fiction and poetry, but in the event of acceptance, you would be admitted to just one and will not have the option of enrolling in the other genre.
 Should you choose to apply to both genres, you only need to submit one online GSAS application with its associated fee.
-Online, you should be prompted for a separate manuscript in each genre.
-You can enclose both genre writing samples and your two fellowship applications (one for each genre) in one envelope you mail to the Creative Writing Program asks that applicants do not phone or email us to confirm receipt of a complete application.
+Due to the large volume of application materials received, the Creative Writing Program asks that applicants do not phone or email us to confirm receipt of a complete application.
 If there are missing materials we will contact you.

-International students are welcome to apply (we have had several fiction writers and poets from abroad, and have international students currently enrolled) but all international students should carefully review U.S. immigration and visa regulations.
+International students are welcome to apply (we have a long history of enrolling fiction writers and poets from abroad, and we have international students currently enrolled) but all international students applying should carefully review U.S. immigration and visa regulations.
 Our program's funding for international students is the exact same as it is for U.S. citizens.
-Some of our students seek outside employment in addition to their fellowship support, but educational visas limit most international students to on-grounds UVA employment, even in summer months.
+Some of our students seek outside employment in addition to their fellowship support, but educational visas limit most international students to on-grounds UVA employment only, even in summer months.
 Our program does not fund travel costs or allow for semesters abroad.
 International students with questions about TOEFL scores or other admissions requirements should contact the UVA Arts & Sciences Graduate Admission Office.
-As a graduate writing program, we evaluate your application based on your writing sample, your statement of purpose, your online resume, and your references.
-Your actual eligibility for an admission offer is determined by the graduate school, so please contact them with questions about foreign degree programs, degree transfers, TOEFL, application fee waivers, etc.
+As a graduate writing program, we make offers based on your writing sample, your statement of purpose, your online resume, and your references.
+Your actual eligibility to enroll at the University of Virginia is determined by the graduate school, so please contact them with questions about foreign degree programs, degree transfers, TOEFL, application fee waivers, etc.

 Our applicants include some of the strongest student writers in the country, and many are accepted by several writing programs.
 These programs sometimes ask for an early decision.
-According to the Council of Graduate Schools April 15 Resolution no student accepted at any of its hundreds of member institutions should be under obligation to respond to an offer of financial support prior to April 15.
+According to the Council of Graduate Schools April 15 Resolution, no student accepted at any of its hundreds of member institutions should be under obligation to respond to an offer of financial support prior to April 15.
 For more information, the full text of this resolution appears on the Council of Graduate Schools website.